Get A Free Legal Consultation

 Between 1990 and 1999, the railroad industry was the fourth most frequently listed industry on the death certificates of individuals over 15 years of age who died from asbestosis.
 Much research has shown that those afflicted with asbestosis — a scarring of the lungs due to asbestos fiber inhalation — have a greater risk of developing malignant mesothelioma cancer.
 This frightening statistic about asbestosis deaths for railroad workers late in the 20th century is not surprising given the history and nature of the railroad industry — an industry that has routinely utilized asbestos products for heat shielding and insulation.

-For over 100 years, starting at the dawning of the age of the steam locomotive, asbestos materials have helped enable success of the railroad industry.
+For over 100 years, asbestos materials have helped enable success of the railroad industry.
 Like any other industry that required heat protection for machinery and human life, the railroad industry relied on asbestos for the production of carriages and engine parts, and for insulation protection against heat generated by steam and coal-powered engines.

-Research conducted over the past two decades shows that railroad workers have a considerably higher chance than the general population of developing diseases associated with asbestos exposure including asbestosis, lung cancer, and mesothelioma.
+Research conducted over the past two decades shows that railroad workers have a considerably higher chance than the general population of developing diseases associated with asbestos exposure including mesothelioma, lung cancer and asbestosis.
 Given the long latency period of asbestos-related diseases, there remains a very good possibility that thousands of mesothelioma cases have yet to emerge for those who worked within the railroad system of America.

 For railroad workers and their families impacted by a mesothelioma diagnosis, our asbestos attorneys have recovered millions to help them pay for medical bills and hold those who harmed them accountable.
 A few of Simmons Hanly Conroy’s top mesothelioma settlement amounts recovered for our clients who worked on railroads are listed below.